 Dracovix may become highly committed to the lives and struggles of the people they befriend in the humanoid realm, but most will not lose the internal feeling that they will plan to go back home to their dracovixen society someday.
 In extremely rare situations, a dracovix may come to trust a non-dracovix so much that they reveal their true form to them.
 They will usually only trust someone in this way if they believe fully that this person won’t rat them to anyone who would bring harm to dracovix society.
-After this, it’s possible the dracovix may allow their friend to ride on their back into their next adventure.
+After this, it’s possible the dracovix may allow their friend to ride on their back into their next thrilling adventure.

 It may seem like they live solitary lives, cohabitating in close proximity only to mate and raise young, but in reality, dracovix are always consciously aware of the other members in their community spanning several thousands of acres, seeing them as a neighbor no different from if they were living in each other’s back yards.
 Due to their ability to soar great distances at a relatively fast speed for their size, and their longer lifespans granting them the patience needed to travel long distances on a whim whenever they feel like it, physical distance as a concept is to them a much smaller thing.
-Dracovix will often take a day off to fly the whole length of Europe just to tell a friend dracovix some interesting news or to receive combat training from a specialized combat instructor for a day or two.
+Dracovix will often take a day off to fly the whole length of a medium sized continent just to tell a friend dracovix some interesting news or to receive combat training from a specialized combat instructor for a day or two.
 Dracovix don’t keep track of weeks as a basis of time like humanoids do, instead planning their schedules around the moon phases.
 The idea of planning errands on a weekly basis like many people in human societies do would be crazy, stressful even, to them.

-This world is a fantasy parallel universe to the real one, filled with magic and creatures from our imagination like a fantasy RPG.
+This world is a fantasy parallel universe to the real one, filled with magic and monsters from our imagination like a fantasy RPG.
 It's kind of like the Forgotten Realms setting mixed with that of Final Fantasy XIV, just a teensy bit more modern and loosely mapped over the real world.

 Dracovix = The name of the species.
 This word is the same when referring to an uncountable abstract number of Dracovix.
 (Eg. "Dracovix in general," "I've met a lot of dracovix actually").